Jump to:

 A decrease in range of motion and muscle strength in hip adduction, flexion and internal rotation are the most described physical impairments.

-The most common special tests to assess for FAI include the anterior impingement test known as FADDIR (sensitivity 80% and specificity 24%) and the posterior impingement test.21,22 The dynamic internal rotation (DIRI) and external rotation (DEXRIT) impingement tests (sensitivity 54-60 % and specificity 51-46%, respectively) and the FABER distance test (sensitivity 54%, specificity 38%) are also described in the literature.4,21,22
+The most common special tests to assess for FAI syndrome include the anterior impingement test (AIMT) and Flexion/Adduction/Internal Rotation (FADIR) test (sensitivity 80% and specificity 24-26%).
+The dynamic internal rotation test (DIRIT), dynamic external rotation impingement test (DEXRIT), and the Flexion/Abduction/External Rotation (FABER) test are also described in the literature (sensitivity 54%-60%, specificity 38%-51%).3,24,25

 Functional assessment

 FAI syndrome limits activities involving hip flexion and internal rotation.
-Patients may report pain that affects their gait and mobility, especially squatting, rising from a seated position and walking up and down stairs.15 Abnormal movement pattern has also been described reflecting poor neuromuscular control during single leg standing or small knee bend motor control test.
-FAI should not interfere with self-care.
+Patients may report pain that affects their gait and mobility, especially squatting, rising from a seated position and walking up and down stairs.17 Abnormal movement pattern has also been described reflecting poor neuromuscular control during single leg standing or small knee bend motor control test.
+FAI syndrome usually does not interfere with self-care.

 Imaging

-Radiographs are usually used for overall evaluation of the pelvis and hips, as well as exclusion of other causes of symptoms.23 Plain radiograph of the pelvis in anteroposterior view allows assessment of the acetabular morphology.
-Cross table, lateral or frog leg are needed to assess the femoral neck.3,24 A faux profile view is used to quantify acetabular over-coverage and to assess the posteroinferior hip joint.
-Radiographic angles used to assess FAI include the alpha angle, lateral center edge, offset edges, and cross-over sign.
-Cam morphology corresponds to an asphericity of the femoral head-neck junction and is usually assessed by measuring the alpha angle.
-Imaging signs of Pincer morphology include markers of increased acetabular coverage and of abnormal acetabular version.23
+Radiographs of the hip and pelvis are an essential part of the initial evaluation of FAI syndrome and the exclusion of other causes of symptoms.26 Plain radiographs of the hip and pelvis in anteroposterior (AP) view allow assessment of the acetabular morphology, while lateral views including cross-table, frog leg, and Dunn 45°/90° are used to evaluate asphericity of the femoral head-neck junction.26,27 The Dunn 45° view is most widely used lateral view in FAI screening due to its ability to visualize the anterosuperior aspect of head-neck junction, the most common site of cam-deformity.27 A faux profile view is used to quantify acetabular over-coverage and to assess the posteroinferior hip joint.
+Radiographic angles used to assess FAI include the alpha angle, lateral center-edge, femoral head-neck offset, and cross-over sign (Table 1).
+Imaging signs of Pincer morphology include markers of increased acetabular coverage and of abnormal acetabular retroversion are also included in Table 1.26

 Early predictions of outcomes

-Negative predictors of return to high-level sport after surgery for FAI include presurgical chondral damage, mental health concerns in athletes, increased alpha angles, increased body mass index, duration greater than 2 years, and the presence of a limp.26
+Negative predictors of outcomes and return to high-level sport after surgery for FAI include presurgical chondral damage, mental health concerns in athletes, increased alpha angles, increased body mass index, duration greater than 2 years, the presence of a limp, and use of hip corticosteroid injections.30–32

 Social role and social support system

-Taking into account that sports participation may be affected in patients with FAI syndrome, a support system should be considered for these patients.
-This system could be composed of the family members, therapist, treating physician, coach, or athletic trainer.
+Taking into account that ability to be active and participate in sports may be affected in patients with FAI syndrome, a support system should be considered for these patients.
+This system could be composed of family members, therapist, treating physician, coach, or athletic trainer.
 It is also important to recognize the stressors created by increasing strenuous early athletics in the pediatric population and to increase awareness of the importance of healthy training at an early age to avoid development of FAI later in life.

 Rehabilitation Management and Treatments